powerus117/RLAfkMarksCanafis/README.md

 3. AFK until the timer runs out and you get a notify
 4. Run the course (the overlay will say run)
 5. Repeat

+Note, this uses the local pc's time, if your time is incorrect for some reason on a seconds level, this could make the plugin less reliable.